KrYpToDeN/Advanced-SA-NickName/README.md

 ## English Text | Англоязычный текст.
 #### Advanced settings for your nickname:

-1. You can use your own symbols in nicknames (set your rules by Regex templates).
+1. Using your own symbols in nicknames (set your rules by Regex templates).
-2. You can use repeated nicknames (more than one same nicknames) on your server.
+2. Using repeated nicknames (more than one same nicknames) on your server.
-3. You can use nickname length, different from standart (1 - 24 symbols).
+3. Using nickname length, different from standart (1 - 24 symbols).
-4. You can replace the underscore symbols (_) to space symbols ( ) before players connect.
+4. Replacing the underscore symbols (_) to space symbols ( ) before players connect.
 5. You do not need to change memory addresses when upgrading to a new version of the SA:MP server.
 The plugin will do everything for you.
 6. Any manipulations with plugin take place in the configuration file scriptfiles/ASAN_Config.ini (creating at the first plugin start).
 7. There are lot's of extra functions for your nickname in the configuration file.